cloudblue/connect-devops-testing-library/README.md

 # Hoare

+> Why Hoare?
+It's in honor of Tony Hoare, who develop the Hoare logic for verifying program correctness.

-Testing framework to ease the development of Connect EaaS Processors.
+Testing framework to ease Connect EaaS Processors development.

 Hoare has a small request builder to ease the manipulation of the connect requests during testing: